10 Reasons Why Businesses Should Accept Bitcoin

 In April 2017, 1 bitcoin was worth $1, 343, today it’s worth $18, 725.47 with higher market expectations hovering the horizon.

 #2.
 Bitcoin improves customer satisfaction

 If you own an online store, you know first-hand users are notorious for abandoning shopping carts before making a purchase at the check-out.

 With a myriad of reasons that justify why they do, incompatible payment methods are one of the many.

-When you offer an easy bitcoin payment method to users who prefer making payments in bitcoin, you’ll empower those users and overcome the payment method hurdle.
+When you offer an easy bitcoin payment method to users who prefer making payments in bitcoin, you’ll empower those users and make it easier for them to pay you.

 #3.
 Keep your “cutting-edge” and “forward-thinking” brand identity on lock

 If you’re a “cutting-edge” brand or have established yourself as a “thought leader” and “early adopter”, then adopting bitcoin as a payment method sends a clear statement to your audience.